Petrelll/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #A script that displays the number of lines that contain the pattern “bin” in the file /etc/passwd -15

-#A script that displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
+#A script that displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd -16

+#A script that displays all the lines in the file /etc/passwd that do not contain the pattern “bin” -17